andreaaalonso/api-project/README.md

 ## How to use

-On your web browser, go to `http://localhost:3001` to view the home page and available endpoints To view different excuses, type in the excuse at the end of the URl, ex: `http://localhost:3001/family`
+On your web browser, go to `http://localhost:3001` to view the home page and available endpoints To view different excuses, type in the excuse at the end of the URL, ex: `http://localhost:3001/family`

 ## License